DavideDelVecchio/azure-m2c-wgm/docs/03_development_computer_setup.md

 the other scripts in this repo so as to **export** environment variables to those scripts.

 **You'll need to edit the env.sh file (shown below) for your particular configuration**.

+**All of the environment variables in env.sh are critical, so please take some time to understand this file.**

 ```
 #!/bin/bash